Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 This panel aims to discuss the realisation of film-poems in a context of intercultural artistic collaboration.
 The idea of this panel comes from the recent experiment of the project Moving Pictures and Borders, an international writing and film project matching writers with filmmakers across six countries.

-Speakers will include: Eric Bent (Artist and Animator), Annie Watson (Sheffield Hallam University), Katharine Cox (Sheffield Hallam University), Roman Simić (Editor and Writer, Director of the Festival of the European Short Story, Croatia)
+Speakers will include: Eric Bent (Artist and Animator), Annie Watson (Sheffield Hallam University), and Katharine Cox (Sheffield Hallam University).

 Full abstracts to follow.